 - Plan for a quick escape.
 Know where to go and how to get there, any time of the day or night.
-Think this through now, before an attack.
+Think this through now, before an abusive incident occurs.
 Consider going to a domestic violence shelter or the home of a family member or friend.
 If that is not possible, try a public place such as a library, hospital, shopping center, police or fire station.
-Know where each is located.

-- If you believe you are about to be assaulted, stay out of rooms where there are weapons such as guns or knives.
-Do not attempt to threaten the abuser with a weapon, as it may put you in an even more dangerous situation.
+Know where each is located. - If you believe you are about to be physically assaulted, stay out of rooms where there are weapons such as guns or knives.
+Do not attempt to threaten the abusive person with a weapon, as it may put you in an even more dangerous situation.

-- Keep telephone numbers of family, friends, doctors, safe shelter, etc. in a safe place or where it is easily accessible and make sure your abuser does not have access to this information.
+- Keep telephone numbers of family, friends, doctors, safe shelter, etc. in a safe place or where it is easily accessible and make sure the abusive person does not have access to this information.

 - Gather important documents such as:

 - birth certificates

 - passports

 - prescriptions

-- · social security numbers
+- social security numbers

-- copies of any protective orders
+- copies of protective orders or other court documents

-- records of the abuser's prior convictions (if any)
+- records of the abusive person's prior convictions (if any)

 - marriage license

 - insurance information

-- · children's school records
+- children's school records

 - immunization (shot) records

 - medical records

 - information about bank accounts

 - any other information you feel is necessary

-Consider giving these important documents to a trusted friend or neighbor to keep for you so your abuser does not try to take or destroy them.
+Consider giving these important documents to a trusted friend or neighbor to keep for you so the abusive person does not try to take or destroy them.